45 Christmas Activities to Do for a Fun Holiday Season

 Christmas is referred to as the most wonderful time of the year for a reason.
 People love embracing those classic Christmas symbols while participating in Christmas traditions and Christmas activities with their favorite people as they count down to the big holiday.
 It seems like there’s so much to do and so little time during the holidays, though—so how do you narrow down the list?

 We get that you’re busy with holiday shopping, cooking, baking and probably a thousand other things as you prepare for Christmas.
 That’s why we’ve created a list of the best Christmas activities to do this holiday season.
+Here is the answer to your question if you were curious about how much are real Christmas trees.
 These activities incorporate fun Christmas themes, and the best part is that you can do them whenever you please—during the week, on weekends and even on Christmas Eve.
 Bookmark this list and use it to plan a season full of festive fun!

 Get Reader’s Digest‘s Read Up newsletter for humor, cleaning, travel, tech, holiday tips and fun facts all week long.